 - 1 tsp. of ground cloves

 - For this remedy, you’ll need a container or glass jar to mix the ingredients.

-- Once all the ingredients have been added, close the container tightly and let it rest for a period of about 15 or 20 days, in a cool and dark place.
+- Once all the ingredients have been added, close the container tightly and let sit for a period of about 15 or 20 days, in a cool and dark place.

 - It is important to shake the bottle every two days to mix the contents well

 - To apply, pour a little of the mixture onto a gauze or cotton and rub onto the area affected by the fungus.